GauravPatel89/aws-lambda-deployment-with-serverless/README.md

 # aws-lambda-deployment-with-serverless

 This repository contains example files on deploying pytorch based application to AWS Lambda using Serverless framework.
-For detailed explaination refer to this [blog](https://gaurav4664.medium.com/how-to-speed-up-aws-lambda-deployment-on-serverless-framework-by-leveraging-lambda-layers-623f7c742af4).
+For detailed explanation refer to this [blog](https://gaurav4664.medium.com/how-to-speed-up-aws-lambda-deployment-on-serverless-framework-by-leveraging-lambda-layers-623f7c742af4).

 Entire deployment procedure consists of deployment of static dependencies as Lambda layer and application code as Lambda function.
 It has been described below.

-1. Create Deployment Package
+**1. Create Deployment Package**
 In this step we create deployment zip file containing python packages we want to deploy on our AWS Lambda Layer.
 Steps are as follows.

     - Create an empty Serverless package